Nonpoint Source Implementation Grants

 How are proposals selected?

 Funds are awarded to States in accordance with Section 319 (h).
 For selection processes within individual States, contact the appropriate State nonpoint source coordinators.
-A list of these coordinators is available at: https://www.epa.gov/nps/contacts-nonpoint-source-nps-pollution-programs.
+A list of these coordinators is available at https://www.epa.gov/nps/contacts-nonpoint-source-nps-pollution-programs.
+The evaluation and selection criteria for competitive awards under this assistance listing will be described in the competitive announcement.

 How may assistance be used?